ziglang/www.ziglang.org/content/learn/getting-started.en.md

 you can find more information on how to build Zig from source for Linux, macOS and Windows.

 ## Recommended tools
-### Syntax Higlighters and LSP
+### Syntax Highlighters and LSP
 All major text editors have syntax highlight support for Zig.
 Some bundle it, some others require installing a plugin.

-If you're interested in a deeper integration beween Zig and your editor, checkout [zigtools/zls](https://github.com/zigtools/zls).
+If you're interested in a deeper integration between Zig and your editor, checkout [zigtools/zls](https://github.com/zigtools/zls).

 If you're interested in what else is available, checkout the [Tools](../tools/) section.